 That comment from guitarist, composer and producer James Evans perfectly describes the passion James has for his instrument of choice and the impact it has made on the Canadian musician.
 And it’s a passion that started from a very early age…

 Born in Windsor, Ontario, James was introduced to the guitar at the age of five.
-By nine he had achieved Grade 5 in Standard Guitar.
+By nine he had achieved Grade 5 in Standard Guitar in 2 months.

-When James was fourteen the Evans family moved to Pinehouse, Saskatchewan where the young teenager was introduced to Country, Fiddle and Jig music.
+When James was fourteen the family moved to an Indian settlement in Northern Saskatchewan where the young teenager was introduced to Country, Fiddle and Jig music.
 The precocious six-stringer entertained and competed in ‘best act’ contests at the town hall before a move back to Windsor saw James playing rock music with various three-piece high school bands.

-By sixteen James was back in Pinehouse, playing guitar - and driving trucks (graduating as the youngest ever to become licensed at age seventeen).
+By sixteen James was back in Northern Saskatchewan, playing guitar - and ice trucking (graduating as the youngest ever to become licensed at age seventeen).
 James found the isolation of driving through such beautiful surroundings an amazing experience and one that greatly built his character, but music was never far away…

-James played guitar in The Roy Corrigan Band and the rock band Danger Street before a move to Prince Albert led to James playing heavy rock and pop.
+James played guitar in the Rivers Edge band and then rock band Danger Street before a move to Prince Albert led to James playing heavy rock and pop.
 Returning home once more to Windsor he played in a number of heavy rock and metal bands and began classical training.

-By the mid-80’s James was playing with Motown R&B band City Beat and in 1985 he appeared live on radio and cable TV for the African Relief Fund.
+By the mid-80’s James was playing with Motown R&B band City Beat (now Eight Guys Called Moe) and in 1985 he appeared live on radio and cable TV for the African Relief Fund.

 In the late-80’s and early-90’s, while recording and producing music for other bands, television and radio commercials, James became captivated by computers.
-In 1991 he obtained a Computer Technologist and Business Administration diploma and began laying the foundations of YSC Systems, which grew to become a successful computer wholesale, research and systems integration company.
+In 1991 he obtained a Computer Technologist and Business Administration diploma.

 But James never downed tools on the creation of music…